transcelerate/ddf-home/getting_started.md

 Please review this Adoption Took Kit for guidance, with an introductory video on how to use the Adoption Toolkit.

 # CDISC Unified Study Definitions Model (USDM)
-The backbone of the DDF initative is the creation of the **Unified Study Definitions Model**, developed by CDISC.
+The backbone of the DDF initative is the **Unified Study Definitions Model**, developed by CDISC.

 The USDM contains both new and existing standards, and also provides common vocabulary, reusable designs, industry best practices, standards, and general implementation guidance for solution archiects.